Decline of Christianity in the Western world: France

-In Finland, 78.4% of the population practised Christianity, and the figure decreased to 67.7% in 2021, about a 10 digit decrease in a decade.
-The number of church members leaving the Church saw a particularly large increase during the fall of 2010.
-This was caused by statements regarding homosexuality and same-sex marriage – perceived to be intolerant towards LGBT people – made by a conservative bishop and a politician representing Christian Democrats in a TV debate on the subject.

 Germany

-In 2020 around 54% of the German population were Christians among them 51% members of the two large Christian churches.
+In 2024, it was estimated that about 48% of the German population were Christians.
+About 45% were members of the two large Christian churches.
 Attendance and membership in both Catholic and Protestant churches in Germany have been declining for several decades.
-As of 2021, less than half of German citizens belong to a church for the first time in the country's history, around 52.7% of the population were Christians among them 49.7% members of the two large Christian churches.
-Around 360,000 Catholics left the church in 2021 alone, and about 280,000 people have left Protestant churches.
-In 2017, Pew Research Center have found that the number of deaths is estimated to exceed the number of births among German Christians by nearly 1.4 million.
+In 2021, for the first time, fewer than half of German citizens belonged to the two larger churches.

 Hungary

-According to some sources Christianity is declining in Hungary.
-Although a majority of Hungarians identify as Catholic, only 12% regularly attend church.
-On the other hand, a series of surveys conducted by Pew Research Center in 2018 found that the share of Christians has remained fairly stable in Hungary (75% say they were raised Christian versus 76% say they are Christian now).
+According to some sources, Christianity is declining in Hungary.
+Between 1992 and 2022, Christianity declined from 92.9% to 42.5%(Catholicism from 67.8% to 29.2%).
+In 2022, only 35.5% of people with age group 30-39 identified as Christians, the number further dropping to 32.8% of people with age group 20–29.
+Among Catholics, only 12% regularly attend church.
+On the other hand, a series of surveys conducted by Pew Research Center in 2018 found that the share of Christians has remained fairly stable in Hungary (75% who say they were raised Christian versus 76% who say they are Christian now).

 Ireland

-Christianity, specifically Catholicism, remains the predominant religion in the Republic of Ireland.
-In the 2016 census, 85.1% of the population identified as Christian.
-However, recent social changes, including the lifting of a ban on abortion and the legalizing of same sex marriage, have solidified the growth of liberal thinking in Ireland, particularly within the younger community.
+Catholicism remains the predominant religion in the Republic of Ireland.
+In the 2022 census, 75.7% of the population identified as Christian.
+However, recent social changes, including the lifting of a ban on abortion and the legalizing of same sex marriage, have accelerated a shift toward more secular or liberal attitudes in Ireland, particularly within younger demographics.
+This increased secularization is exemplified when comparing mass attendance, weekly Mass attendance stood at 81% in 1990, this dropped to 48% by 2006.
+This process is characterized by scholars as a move toward a "Post-Catholic" state, i.e. one from where traditional Catholicism, which held a "monopoly on the Irish religious market" and had a strong relationship with state power, is being displaced.

 An Irish priest, Fr.
 Kevin Hegarty, asserted in 2018 that the church's authority was undermined by the papal encyclical, called Humanae Vitae, that established the Church's opposition to contraception.
 He reported that there is only one priest under the age of 40 in the entire diocese of Killala; only two priests have been ordained over the last 17 years, and there have been no candidates for the priesthood since 2013.
 Hegarty blames this decline on the Church's positions on female ordination, contraception and sexuality.
 A continued requirement for children entering Irish Catholic owned schools to be baptized keeps the overall level of baptisms high, though the number of individuals practicing a faith or attending church is decreasing.

+Problems arising from the sexual abuse of children and the historical persecution of single mothers and their families have also greatly contributed to the decline of Catholicism in Ireland.
+The clerical scandals and the poor handling of them damaged the Churches credibility.